sibebleuze/chess/README.md

 * cmake .
 * make

 The executable should now be in the chess directory.
+If any of the above steps fail due to Qt not being found, specify the correct CMAKE_PREFIX_PATH in CMakeLists.txt (where it says "C:/Qt/5.15.2/msvc2019" now).